If you have any questions contact ie@bellevuecollege.edu

 - Your phone number

-Step 9: Mandatory New Student Check-in
+Step 9: Required – Attend New Student Orientation

-- Start the “New Student Check-in”.
+- Start the ‘New Student Check-in’

 Student Visa Basics